 A car phone holder need not be an expensive addition, something simple like this can do the job and keep your eyes safely where they should be.
-However, many holders now come with the charger built-in so you can kill two birds at once with fewer gadgets just spending a couple of dollars more.
+However, many holders now come with the phone charger built-in so you can kill two birds at once with fewer gadgets just spending a couple of dollars more.

 Windshield sun shade

 Especially when road tripping in the summer of hotter climates you’ll be so thankful for one of these.
-There are somewhat just cover your dash and gear sticks, whilst others are designed to cover the whole front windscreen while you’re parked up in the sun – remember larger SUVs you need a specialised fit.
+There are some which just cover your dash and gear sticks, whilst others are designed to cover the whole front windscreen while you’re parked up in the sun – remember larger SUVs you need a specialised fit.

 De-icer & scraper